 In fact, there are so many birds that the University recently established a bird sanctuary on campus!
 Perhaps the most famous of York’s feathered friends are the ducks — there are so many that the University even has an official Duck of the Day.

 York has been named England’s best place to live (Sunday Times Best Places to Live 2018).
-The University also has great rankings — it’s 16th in the UK overall (Guardian University Guide 2021) and an impressive 94% of graduates are in work or further study within 6 months (HESA 2016–17).
+The University also has great rankings — it’s among the top 20 universities in the UK and an impressive top 10 in the UK for research quality (Complete University Guide 2023).

 Study at one of the best UK universities for campus wildlife